Who can fill Dykes void for Scotland?

-Moldova v Scotland: Who can replace suspended talisman Lyndon Dykes in World Cup qualifier?
+Moldova v Scotland: Who can replace suspended Lyndon Dykes in World Cup qualifier?

 Last updated on .From the section Scotland